carpentries-incubator/lc-litsearchr/_episodes/08-working-with-vectors-and-functions.md

 When working with a dataset, many functions have alternative paths for variables of different types.
 The easiest way to query the structure of an R variable is using `str()`.
 The `str()` function will return the type of structure (data frame, list, vector, matrix, etc.), and its dimensions, including the number of columns (variables) and the number of rows (observations).
 Along with the Environment tab in RStudio, the `str()` function is a convenient way to keep track of changes as variables are processed.

 >## Exercise
-> 1.Try typing in `?str` into the console to read the full description of the `str` function.
+> 1. Try typing in `?str` into the console to read the full description of the `str` function.
 >
 ~~~
 # using str on a function will tell you what arguments it takes